Agasaworkshop/Agasa_CNC_PCB/README.md

 1x metal washer with a bigger diameter that will go on the bed

 -I power this with a computer power supply (the 12V line).
 I suggest using this kind of power supply because you can get them for very cheap or even free from old computers and ebay/facebook marketplace.
--Power the ULN2003 with 12V, the motor driver, and the stepdown.
+-Power the ULN2003 with 12V, the motor driver, and the stepdown(if you use a computer PSU you can just connect the 5V line).
 -Set the stepdown output to 5V and connect the Arduino, relay and SD card boards to it.
 -The relay is used to switch on and off the motor driver.
 -The motor driver is connected to the motor with a flyback diode and some large capacitors (that are rated for more than 12V).